When is Easter Monday?

-Formerly, it was celebrated as Easter Week in many places, but was reduced to a one day celebration in the 19th century.
+Formerly, it was celebrated as Easter Week in many places but this was reduced to a one-day celebration in the 19th century.

 Easter (also called Pascha) is generally accounted the most important holiday of the Christian year, observed in March or April each year to celebrate the Resurrection of Jesus from the dead after his death by crucifixion (see Good Friday), which Christians believe happened at about this time of year, almost two thousand years ago.
 (Easter can also refer to the season of the church year, lasting for nearly two months, which follows this holiday and ends around Pentecost)

 Orthodox churches such as the Greek church, base their Easter date on the Julian calendar, while other Christians use the Gregorian calendar.